Illustration copyright 2000 by Nucleus Communications, Inc. All

 (thrombus) or travel from somewhere else in the blood system (embolus).

-About 80% of all strokes are ischemic strokes.
+About 80 out of 100 strokes are ischemic strokes.
 They are the most common

 type of stroke in older adults.